 Five types of “red flag” behaviors were identified:

 - Extreme aggression.
 If most tantrums include aggression towards a caregiver or destruction of an object (e.g., a toy), then the child is more likely to be diagnosed with ADHD, oppositional-defiant disorder, and/or another disruptive disorder.

 - Self-injury.
 If tantrums include the child intentionally injuring himself (e.g., scratching, head banging, biting), the child is more likely to have major depressive disorder.

 - Numerous tantrums.
 More than five tantrums per day for several consecutive days likely signals a problem.

 - Long tantrums.
 While healthy children might have tantrums that last as long as 10 minutes, those who were found to have disruptive disorders averaged more than 25 minutes per tantrum.

 - Inability to self-calm.
 Those who are unable to calm themselves seem to be more likely to have psychiatric problems too.

-While parents should not overreact if during one tantrum the child lashes out, they should pay close attention.
+While parents should not overreact about a child lashing out during one tantrum, such behavior would be a reason to pay close attention.
 Often, behavioral difficulties occur as the result of interaction between biological vulnerabilities and environmental stressors.
 Possible causes (e.g., inadequate sleep, low iron levels, developmental delays, disadvantaged background, family stress and trauma, parenting practices such as harshness or neglect, insecure parent-child attachment, parental mental health problems) should be considered, as should the events surrounding the tantrum.